icsa-caps/roc3/wiki.markdown

 * () denote grouping.

-When we use any of the above symbols in the language, we precede it by a backslash (\\).
+When we use any of the above symbols in the language, we enclose them in double quotes ("").

 ### 2.2 Reserved words